-14 Year old with a passion for problem solving
+15 year old with a passion for making change

-I have always been a curious girl fascinated by science and technology.
+Growing up I have always been a curious and ambitious girl fascinated by science and technology.
 Ever since I was judged for leading an all boys robotics team, I have made it my mission to prove that women are more than capable in participating in STEM related activities.

-In my spare time I like to write articles, obsessively research all about the inequities in women's health and learn all about our reproductive system.
+In my spare time I like to write articles, obsessively research all about the inequities in women's health and travel across the world.

 Updated as of 03/2021